richi3f-zz/pokemon-trading-spreadsheet/README.md

 ## Changelog

+* `2016.1.4.0` Added support for more than 3 tabs (thanks to [Armienn](https://github.com/Armienn)).
+Added extra filters and fixed Hidden Abilities of Pokémon with an Alola Form.
 * `2016.1.3.0` Fixed Pokémon model for those with special characters in their name.
 Also added support for Pokémon with models with gender differences.
 * `2016.1.2.0` Initial release.